|09 May - 19 May|

 This small group tour crosses borders and checkpoints, visits old and new sites and stays in some charming accommodation while introducing you to this beautiful region.

-Depart London Heathrow on a morning flight to Tel Aviv.
-Meet your tour leader at the airport and you will be transferred to Bethlehem, the drive will take you towards Jerusalem and on through the checkpoint in to the West Bank.
+Fly to Tel Aviv where on arrival you will be met by your guide and taken to Bethlehem.
+The drive takes you towards Jerusalem and on through the checkpoint into the West Bank.
 In Bethlehem check-in to your guesthouse in the heart of the old city.
-This evening enjoy a welcome dinner in the restaurant of your guesthouse.
 (D)

 Spend today with a local guide to see the main sights of this historic Palestinian city.
 Begin in the old city, a bustling Arab town going about its daily routine, wander the narrow streets to Manger Square and the Basilica of the Nativity built in the 4th century over the location of Jesus’ birth.
 Drive to the nearby village of Beit Sahour and the Shepherds' Field to see the traditional stables.
 After lunch visit the area of Bethlehem where the current conflict is more apparent.
 The separation wall runs through the city and there are three refugee camps filled with those who left their homes in 1948.
 We take time to see the wall and watchtowers and take a walk through one of the camps.
 (B,L,D)

 Accompanied by your guide head west to Jericho where you visit the Umayyad site Hisham’s Palace, the site has recently opened a vast restored mosaic to the public after five years of restoration work.
 After visiting the site take the cable car up the Mount of Temptation where a small monastery perches on the cliff face to remember the place in which Jesus refused the devil.
 After lunch in the city you head to the Dead Sea to float in the salty waters before returning to Bethlehem.
 (B,L,D)